davidgp1701/dotfiles/README.md

 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

 Before starting the `apply.sh` script that will run the Ansible configuration to each one of your machines remember
 that you need first to perform a login action:

 ```
 bw login
 ```

+Also ensure `~/Downloads` directory exists.

 ## Execution